How to Apply

-Meals include the welcoming dinner (August 8), catered breakfasts and lunches (August 9-11), two snack breaks a day and appetizers at the Gala reading.
-You will be on your own for dinners on August 9-11.
-Chico Resort has a fine restaurant (reservations recommended) and a more casual poolside grill as well as a small store.
+Chico Hot Springs Resort has a fine restaurant (reservations recommended) and a more casual poolside grill as well as a small store.
 Other restaurants and stores are within driving distance.

-Lodging arrangements must be made and paid for separately.
-Chico Hot Springs has a variety of lodging options, and we’ve reserved a block of rooms for your convenience.
-To reserve a room, call Chico at (406) 333-4933 and ask for a room for the Elk River Writer’s Workshop.
+Lodging arrangements must be made and paid for separately by the student.
+Chico Hot Springs has a variety of lodging options, and we’ve reserved a block of rooms for your convenience (including shared rooms and pet-friendly options).
+To reserve a room, call Chico at (406) 333-4933 and ask for a room for the Elk River Writers Workshop.
 We HIGHLY RECOMMEND that you make your arrangements as early as possible.

 Other area lodging is available at the Sage Lodge, and through AirBnB and VRBO.